anilgurses/USRP-Channel-Sounder/README.md

 import numpy as np
 from sigmf import SigMFFile, sigmffile

-# Create a SigMFFile object from a .sigmf-meta file
 # Replace 'path/to/your/file.sigmf-meta' with the actual path to your metadata file
 signal = sigmffile.fromfile('path/to/your/file.sigmf-meta')